fedher/couchito/Readme.md

-# CouchLite.js
+# Couchito.js

-This is an ongoing project to make the couchbase lite usage easier in phonegap apps.
+This is an ongoing project to make the Couchbase Lite usage easier in Phonegap apps.

 I used the EventTarget class in order to add events support to custom JavaScript objects and, at the same time, keep the example as simple as I can.
 You're free to change it and use any library.